reinout538/youshare/README.md

-#youshare script for labeling publications as youshare candidates in Pure
+#YouShare_tool.py is script for labeling publications as youshare candidates in Pure

 #get all person records from Pure and select IDs, affiliations, YouShare-status, earliest start dt, latest end dt